MoSync/MoSyncDoc/docs/sdk/cpp/examples/MoCamera/index.md

 # MoCamera

-MoCamera is a C++ application built with the MoSync SDK, that makes use of the [NativeUI::Camera](http://www.mosync.com/files/imports/doxygen/latest/html/class_native_u_i_1_1_camera.html) widget in order to control camera functionalitis and camera preview layout.\\
+MoCamera is a C++ application built with the MoSync SDK, that makes use of the [NativeUI::Camera](http://www.mosync.com/files/imports/doxygen/latest/html/class_native_u_i_1_1_camera.html) widget in order to control camera functionality and camera preview layout.

-Evething that this application uses can be explained in [the NativeUI Camera guide](TEMPLATE_DOC_PATH/sdk/cpp/guides/camera/native-camera-api/index.html).
+Everything that this application uses is explained in [the NativeUI Camera guide](TEMPLATE_DOC_PATH/sdk/cpp/guides/camera/native-camera-api/index.html).

 ***